suheylakarakaya/suheylakarakaya/README.md

 ## Hey 👋, I'm Süheyla Karakaya!

 I am someone who tries to develop technical and soft skills together.
 During my bachelor's degree, I took an active role in product management for about 2 years.
-Simultaneously, I worked individually in the fields of python language and data science.
+Then I continued my career in product management.
+Simultaneously, I did individual projects in the fields of python language and data science.

-My field of interest data science and project development, especially but my goal is to know all the details of the software and strive to be the best in a field.
-I still keep getting to know myself and my talents.
-I write and share articles on various topics and software on my Medium blog.
-I love to research and teach what I know.
+I am interesting with data science, AI and product management.
+I think that digital outputs have an important role in product management and roadmap.

+I love traveling, getting to know new cultures, researching and being in good relations with people.
+I have been to 15 countries and many cities.
+New perspectives have provided significant gains both in my social life and in my career.
+I continue to explore the world.

 ### You can contact me from links below ⬇️